 03 | Selection – learn how to write branching programs using selection.
 Understand how to apply operators and use nested selection within a program.

 04 | Working with selection – create a working Python program using selection and other programming techniques learnt.

 05 | Iteration – this session will help you create code that repeats using count and condition controlled loops in Python.

 This course is approximately 5 hours in duration, split across several days.

 How will you learn?

 Scheduled live, interactive online sessions led by an experienced practitioner.
-Flexible facilitator-supported, participant-led sessions, involving deep exploration of the subject content.
+Flexible Professional Development Leader-supported, participant-led sessions, involving deep exploration of the subject content.
 The course will model teaching approaches that can be taken back to the classroom.